thepanlab/prb_guidance_paper/README.md

 Code for the accepted paper in Communication Engineering.

 ## Dataset
-The dataset will be pushed and made public in zenodo.
-Link will be provided.
+The dataset is on Zenodo: https://zenodo.org/records/12170637, more kidneys will pe provided in the future.

 ## Stages of training:
 1. 5-fold cross-validaiton for CNN architectures and hyperparameters selection.
 InceptionV3 and ResNet50 were chosen.